One Mighty and Strong: Interpretations

-Prophecy of a future presiding bishop

-However, the First Presidency also offered the possibility that the prophecy was not closed, and that the One Mighty and Strong would be a future presiding bishop of the church when the Latter-day Saints return to Jackson County, Missouri.
-Concerning this possibility, the First Presidency stated:

 If, however, there are those who will still insist that the prophecy concerning the coming of "one mighty and strong" is still to be regarded as relating to the future, let the Latter-day Saints know that he will be a future bishop of the Church who will be with the Saints in Zion, Jackson county, Missouri, when the Lord shall establish them in that land; and he will be so blessed with the spirit and power of his calling that he will be able to set in order the house of God, pertaining to the department of the work under his jurisdiction; and in righteousness and justice will "arrange by lot the inheritances of the Saints."
 He will hold the same high and exalted station that Edward Partridge held; for the latter was called to do just this kind of work—that is, to set in order the house of God pertaining to settling the Saints upon their inheritances.

-Contemporary interpretation in the LDS Church

-Curriculum material published by the LDS Church for use in the Church Educational System favors the first of the 1905 First Presidency interpretations.
-In fact, the curriculum does not present the text of the First Presidency's proposed second possibility.
+Curriculum material published by the Church for use in the Church Educational System and published by Scripture Central and the B.H.
+Roberts Foundation include the full text of the 1905 First Presidency letter.